 Vascular residents will also participate in General Surgery Grand Rounds, M&M, and Professor Conference.

 We accept applications through the Electronic Residency Application Service (ERAS) of the National Resident Matching Program.
 You’ll need to provide your curriculum vitae, personal statement, letters of recommendation, and medical school transcript.
 Applications are accepted from Sept.
 1 through Nov.
 15 each year.
 Selected applicants will be invited for a personal interview.
+Residency interview dates are December 6, December 17 and January 24.

 Program ID: “4513800123 Ohio State University Hospital Program”